kgiusti/stupid_C_tricks/README.md

 # stupid_C_tricks
-Example implementations for various algorithms in C
+Example implementations for various algorithms in C.